 Table of Content

-1. What is SQL Database Mirroring?
+1. What is SQL Server Database Mirroring?

 Accessibility of data at fingertips is what every business urges for.
 Faster access to data is only possible if businesses build a high-performing and advanced platform that fetches the data faster and accelerates the overall process.
 For all data is fetched by using SQL, there are continuous upgrades seen in the field.
 SQL mirroring is one such advancement that involves two SQL servers that need to be accessed either on the same machines or different.
-Out of the two machines, one of them is a primary machine and the other one has a mirrored database of the primary one.
+Out of the two machines, one of them is a primary machine and the other one has a mirrored SQL server instance of the primary one.
 Sometimes, there is one and sometimes there is more than one SQL Server which is working as a witness server.

-The main objective of SQL Mirroring is to make SQL Server available for the user, in a case when the main database server is down or in any other emergency where Software developers have to make the Database Server down.
+The main objective of SQL Server Database Mirroring is to make SQL Server available for the user, in a case when the main database server is down or in any other emergency where Software developers have to make the Database Server down.
 It can be implemented on the Database level but remember the database must be in a fully-recovery model.

 The above image shows SQL Mirroring implementations performed on two different servers.
 When DB-1 on Server-1 is Principal and DB-2 on Server-2 is mirrored and Server -1 gets down- which is the principal server goes down then it makes DB-2 of Server -2 is made mirrored of Principal Database.